dumspiro44/work/replit.md

 ## Overview

-WP PolyLingo Auto-Translator is an external microservice application that automates the translation of WordPress content using Google Gemini AI.
-The system operates independently from WordPress as a standalone service, supporting ALL popular page builders: BeBuilder, Gutenberg, Elementor, WP Bakery, and standard WordPress content.
-It provides an admin dashboard for managing translations, monitoring jobs, and configuring settings.
+WP PolyLingo Auto-Translator is an external microservice designed to automate the translation of WordPress content using Google Gemini AI.
+It operates as a standalone service, independent of WordPress, and supports all major page builders including BeBuilder, Gutenberg, Elementor, WP Bakery, and standard WordPress content.
+The system provides an administrative dashboard for managing translations, monitoring jobs, and configuring settings.

-The application serves as a translation automation tool for multilingual WordPress sites using the Polylang plugin, enabling bulk translation operations while preserving HTML structure, WordPress shortcodes, and formatting across all content types.
+The primary purpose of this application is to facilitate bulk translation for multilingual WordPress sites utilizing the Polylang plugin.
+It ensures that HTML structure, WordPress shortcodes, and formatting are preserved across all translated content types.
+The project aims to provide an efficient and comprehensive translation automation solution, enhancing the reach and usability of WordPress sites globally.

 ## User Preferences